QILI418/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.ucl.ac.uk/bartlett/casa

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include human dynamics and urban informatics.

 # Interests to show in About widget
 interests:
 - Human Dynamics and Urban Informatics
 - Spatial Data Mining and Social Computing
-- Human mobility and Social Inequalilty
+- Human Mobility and Social Inequalilty

 # Education to show in About widget
 education: